tomsoderlund/twatbot/README.md

 **Implemented:**

+* When someone asks a question, tweet a related reply to them.
+* Save list of Twitter usernames so you don’t tweet same person twice.

 **Planned:**

-* When someone asks a question, tweet a related reply to them.
 * When someone follows your Twitter account, send the a personalized direct message (DM).
-* Save list of Twitter usernames so you don’t tweet same person twice.
-* Have a time limit for tweets.
+* Have a time limit for tweets - not tweet too often.
+* Support for grouping triggers/reply messages in "topics".

 ## How to run